MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 ==================================

 | In the :ref:`Thermal-tab`, you will find all the parameters to set the thermal properties of the crust and the atmosphere.
-In PecubeGUI, the user can check for the 1D steady-state geotherm by simply clicking on "Show Geotherm" (Figure 8).
-A new tab will appears on the left-hand side of the interface, where the geotherm is shown.
-Additionnaly, the user can check the influence of the erosion rate on the geotherm by providing values in "Mean erosion rate" (Figure 8).
+In PecubeGUI, the user can check for the 1D steady-state geotherm by simply clicking on "Show Geotherm" (Figure 7).
+A new tab will appear on the left-hand side of the interface, where the geotherm is shown.
+Additionnaly, the user can check the influence of the erosion rate on the geotherm by providing values in "Mean erosion rate" (Figure 7).
 The 1D steady-state geotherm is computed using the equation find in [Reiners-and-Brandon-2006]_ that accounts for the effect of erosion rates on the thermal state of the crust.
 | Moreover, the user can provide the specific heat capacity (J.kg\ :sup:`-1`\.K\ :sup:`-1`\) and the radioactive heat production (µW.m\ :sup:`-3`\).
-The total heat production (°C.Myr\ :sup:`-1`\) will automatically be updated (Figure 8).
+The total heat production (°C.Myr\ :sup:`-1`\) will automatically be updated (Figure 7).
+Finally, the resulting surface heat flux is shown as a checking.

 .. figure:: ../images/Geotherm.png